pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 in :ref:`lab-02`.

 We will concentrate on learning to call functions for graphics in this chapter.
-Those same concepts apply if you want to call functions for other activities like robotics, data analytics, and web site programming.
+The same concepts we learn here also apply to calling functions for other activities like robotics, data analytics, and web site programming.